Alice Tan Ridley

-Alice Tan Ridley (December 21, 1952 – March 25, 2025) was an American gospel and R&B singer, the mother of actress Gabourey Sidibe, and sister of feminist and activist Dorothy Pitman Hughes.
+Alice Ann "Tan" Ridley (December 21, 1952 – March 25, 2025) was an American gospel and R&B singer, the mother of actress Gabourey Sidibe, and sister of feminist and activist Dorothy Pitman Hughes.
 Ridley advanced to the semi-finals of the NBC television series America's Got Talent, after previously winning $25,000 in the pilot episode of 30 Seconds to Fame.
 Ridley released her debut album Never Lost My Way at the age of 63 in September 2016.

 Biography

 Alice Ann Ridley, known affectionately as "Tan", was born and raised in Lumpkin, Georgia, one of nine children of Melton and Lessie Lee.
 Moving to New York, she married Ibnou Sidibe in 1980.
 She had two children with Ibnou: Ahmed and Gabourey Sidibe.
 The couple divorced in the early 1990s.

 For about 30 years, Ridley had been singing and busking in New York City subway stations, mainly at Herald Square in Midtown Manhattan.
 She was a paid singer at Harlem's Cotton Club for many years, performing for "Brunch and Gospel".
 For six years, Ridley toured with a 7-piece band doing shows at performing arts centers across America.
 Her daughter Gabourey Sidibe starred in the 2009 hit film Precious and garnered critical acclaim.

 On October 6, 2012, Ridley performed, for the first time in her life, with a 65-piece symphony orchestra at Ohio Northern University in Ada, Ohio.